garmeeh/next-seo/README.md

   content: 'Jane Doe'
 }, {
   property: 'application-name',
-  name: 'application-name',
+  httpEquiv: 'application-name',
   content: 'NextSeo'
 }]}
 ```

 One thing to note on this is that it currently only supports unique tags.
-This means it will only render one tag per unique `name` / `property`.
+This means it will only render one tag per unique `name` / `property` / `httpEquiv`.
 The last one defined will be rendered.

 Example: